Blog //

 Conclusion

-Final Thoughts: Resilience is a Commercial Capability
+Final Thoughts: A Cyber Resilience Strategy is a Commercial Capability

 Nationally significant cyber incidents are now a weekly occurrence, and the pattern is always the same: disruption spreads quickly, operational momentum is lost, and reputations take far longer to repair than systems do.
-The government’s intervention simply recognises a truth the market has already accepted – resilience is no longer defensive.
+The government’s intervention simply recognises a truth the market has already accepted – cyber resilience is no longer defensive.
 It’s commercial.

-NormCyber helps organisations shift from compliance-driven activity to continuous, 24/7 resilience.
+NormCyber helps organisations shift from compliance-driven activity to continuous, 24/7 cyber resilience.
 If you would like a complimentary consultation with one of our experts, you can book here: Book a free consultation